Updated on October 18, 2024

 • Demographic information

-Once you have the total number of housing units in your city, you can compare that with the total number of short-term rentals to see what percentage of units are used as STRs part-time or full-time.
+Once you have the total number of housing units in your city, you can compare that with the total number of short-term rentals to see the percentage of units used as STRs, part-time or full-time.

-You may also want to get a sense of how housing prices have changed over time.
+You may also want to understand how housing prices have changed over time.

 For more local data for a specific town, contact your local chapter of the National Association of REALTORS.